French lavenders are appreciated around the world for their long flowering season and fine fragrance.

 Always place indoor lavender by the sunniest window in the house as although lavender is dormant over winter it will still benefit from sunshine.

 For more on how to care for potted lavender in winter read my article.

-- French lavender grows best in full sun, with high temperatures, low rainfall and infrequent watering, in well draining sandy soils, low humidity, low to medium fertility with a soil pH between 6.5-8.
+- French lavender grows best in full sun, with high temperatures, low rainfall, and infrequent watering, in well-draining sandy soils, low humidity, and low to medium fertility with a soil pH between 6.5-8.